okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-change-email/main/react/allcontent.md

 ## Overview

-Allowing a user to change their primary email is crucial for them that use only their username and email address to sign in to your app.
-Much like passwords, email addresses can be compromised and must be changed.
+Allowing a user to change their primary email is a critical task when they only sign in to your app with a username and email address.
+Much like passwords, email addresses can be compromised and must be able to be changed.
 With the [Embedded SDK](https://github.com/okta/okta-auth-js) you can enable users to change their primary emails in your app.

-The Embedded SDK contains a series of [methods](https://github.com/okta/okta-auth-js/blob/master/docs/myaccount/modules.md) that use the [MyAccount API](docs/reference/api/myaccount/) to change the user's email and other profile information.
+The Embedded SDK contains a series of [methods](https://github.com/okta/okta-auth-js/blob/master/docs/myaccount/modules.md) that use the [MyAccount API](/docs/reference/api/myaccount/) to change the user's email and other profile information.

 <div class="half">